 Why do SEOs Want to Prevent Short Clicks?

-- too much advertisements
+- too many advertisements

-- the page loads too long
+- the page load takes too long

 - the usability is bad